Logo

 5. Clogged Dryer Vent or Lint Filter: Restricted airflow due to lint buildup in the vent or lint filter can reduce heating efficiency and extend drying times.

-6. Broken Timer or Control Board: The control board or timer directs power to the heating element or gas burner.
+6. Broken Timer or Control Board: The control board or timer directs power to the dryer heating element or gas burner.
 If these components fail, the dryer may not heat at all.

 How to Fix a Whirlpool Dryer That Won’t Heat Up